Website icon Xpert.Digital

 Accurate crisis diagnosis

-Kennert’s analysis of the current instability is confirmed by current events:
+Kennert's analysis of the current instability is confirmed by recent events:

-• Ukraine War: Russia largely dictated the course of the war in 2024 and made maximum demands for peace negotiations
+• Ukraine war: In 2024, Russia largely dictated the course of the war and made maximalist demands for peace negotiations.

-• Middle East conflicts: The Gaza war claimed the lives of over 53,000 people
+• Middle East conflicts: The Gaza war cost over 53,000 people their lives.

-• Systemic threats: Authoritarian states such as Russia and China are increasingly forming an “authoritarian alliance”
+• Systemic threats: Authoritarian states like Russia and China are increasingly forming an “authoritarian alliance”

 Problematic normative implications

 However, the article reveals a problematic preference for hegemonic orders.
-The realist theories of international relations on which Kennert relies are increasingly being critically scrutinized.
+The realistic theories of international relations on which Kennert bases his work are increasingly being questioned.
 Alternative approaches emphasize:

 • Multilateralism as a modern form of sovereignty rather than a threat